xilun/cbwin/README.md

 casual mistakes and not for strong security purposes this is also not an issue.

 It is an unfinished work in progress.
-There are various stuff not-implemented (CRT compatible escaping of the command line args, allowing pipes, trying to capture/restore the environment to easily do builds...)
+There are various stuff not-implemented (CRT compatible escaping of the command line args, trying to capture/restore the environment to easily do builds...)